 Three Small AWS systems are constructed in June 2002 to represent the local scale (100m ~ 1km) heterogeneity of the surface condition to measure surface and soil temperature, soil moisture and heat flux.
 The wind speed and direction are only measured as the meteorological element in this system.
-This S-AWS (No.2) is located about 340 m southeast from main AWS of BJ site.
+This S-AWS (No.3) is located about 460 m northeast from main AWS of BJ site.
+A small river (less than 1 m in width and depth) runs nearby and the surface condition of this site is solely wet.
 The sensors are mounted on several heights.